 Investments in securities are classified as asset held for liquidity purposes if there was a decision made previously about possible disposal in case of the changes in market conditions or the securities have not been classified into the other categories.
 By these assets the objective is to achieve both collecting contractual cash flows and selling financial assets.
-Financial investments are recognised on trade date, when the Bank enters into contractual arrangements with counterparties to purchase securities, and are derecognised when either the securities are sold or the borrowers repay their obligations.
+Financial investments are recognised on trade date, when the Group enters into contractual arrangements with counterparties to purchase securities, and are derecognised when either the securities are sold or the borrowers repay their obligations.

 The liquid securities are initially measured at fair value modified by direct and incremental transaction costs.
-They are subsequently remeasured at fair value, and changes therein are recognised in other comprehensive income.
-Relating to these assets impairment loss should be accounted in Statement of Profit or Loss.
-When these securities are sold, cumulative gains or losses previously recognised in other comprehensive income as "Other operating income / (expense), net".
+They are subsequently remeasured at fair value, and changes therein are recognised in the Other comprehensive income.
+Relating to these assets impairment loss should be accounted in the Other comprehensive income.
+When these securities are sold, cumulative gains or losses previously recognised in the Statement of Profit or Loss and Other Comprehensive Income as "Other operating income / (expense), net".

-s) Derivatives
+t) Derivatives

 Derivatives are recognised initially, and are subsequently remeasured, at fair value.
 Fair values of exchange-traded derivatives are obtained from quoted market prices.
-Fair values of overthe-counter derivatives are obtained using valuation techniques, including discounted cash flow models and option pricing models.
+Fair values of over-the-counter derivatives are obtained using valuation techniques, including discounted cash flow models and option pricing models.